 Stateline Overlook, Breaks Interstate Park, Breaks, VA 24607

-Roadside river-level view along the Russell Fork on the drive between Haysi and the Breaks - good safety-crew and spectator pull-off during releases.
+Roadside river-level view along the Russell Fork on the drive between Haysi and the Breaks - a good safety-crew and spectator pull-off during releases.

 Potters Flats is a stretch of road that parallels the Russell Fork between Haysi and the Breaks.
 There are several informal pull-offs where you can stand at river level and watch the water move - especially useful on release weekends when boats are running through.
 Use real pull-offs, not the travel lane, and watch for safety-crew vehicles.